 I think that a genealogical account of broadly the same sort can help to illuminate even something as cognitively fundamental to our species as rule-following.
-I take two well-documented, evolutionary explicable features of human beings as given: the disposition to act jointly for shared, otherwise unattainable goals, and a form of teaching the young that does not just rely on their tendency to copy their elders.
+I take two well-documented, evolutionarily explicable features of human beings as given: the disposition to act jointly for shared, otherwise unattainable goals, and a form of teaching the young that does not just rely on their tendency to copy their elders.
 And I try to show that with features like these, our counterparts in the thought experiment—for short, humanoids—would be robustly likely to follow rules, including the basic rules where analyses run out.

 My hope is that the humanoid practice of rule-following that would appear under those imagined conditions can serve as a model of rule-following amongst our own kind, illuminating its nature and demystifying its existence.
 Insofar as our account of rule-following traces it to the pressures and opportunities opened up by independently sourced practices, it has a distinctively pragmatist character, although it is realist rather than skeptical about rules and the following of rules.

-The chapter is in four sections.
-In the first, I offer an account of rule-following, explaining why it has seemed so problematic to many.
-In the following three, I look respectively at three developments we can expect among the humanoids—sensitization to patterns, identification of patterns, and triangulation on patterns—arguing that together they would lead the humanoids into following rules.
-I argue in a brief conclusion that rule-following among humanoids offers a model of what rule-following amongst human beings involves as well.
+The chapter is in six sections.
+In section 2, I offer an account of rule-following, explaining why it has seemed so problematic to many.
+In the following three (sections 3‒5), I look respectively at three developments we can expect among the humanoids—sensitization to patterns, identification of patterns, and triangulation on patterns—arguing that together they would lead the humanoids into following rules.
+I argue in a brief conclusion (section 6) that rule-following among humanoids offers a model of what rule-following amongst human beings involves as well.
 On this model, there really are rules, even basic rules, that we humans can be said to follow, but the rules present to us as important and discernible realities only within the perspective of practices that have an independent appeal.

-1. Rule-following and the problem it raises
+2. Rule-Following and the Problem It Raises

-Following rules, basic and otherwise
+2.1 Following Rules, Basic and Otherwise

-A distinctive feature of our species is that we ask one another questions, even ask ourselves questions, and try when the evidence is available to generate answers.
+A distinctive feature of our species is that we ask one another questions, we even ask ourselves questions, and try when the evidence is available to generate answers.
 Among the questions raised, we ask about whether properties that we cannot analyze or define—for short, basic properties—are realized in this case or not.
 And without having personal access to definitions, we try to provide answers.
 Is that a tool in your hands?
 Is that a game that they are playing?
 Is this number the sum of those?
 Is that coat red in color?
 Is that a regular shape or not?
-That we lack personal access to definitions in such cases does not mean that the properties are indefinable; they may be basic-for-us without being basic-for-experts.
+That we lack personal access to definitions in such cases does not mean that the properties are indefinable; they may be basic for us without being basic for experts.
 But some properties—some suitably determinate properties—must be basic for us, on pain of regress, as indeed some must be basic for experts.
 And we may assume that the cases given illustrate that category.

 When we try to answer a question of this kind, the manifest assumption is that we understand the property involved, being aware of the sorts of conditions determining whether it is present, and that the aim of the exercise is to check on whether they are realized according to the evidence at our disposal.
 We think of that exercise as one in which we may fail but, at the same time, as one in which a greater effort on our part—paying closer attention to the property and to the evidence at hand—can reduce the likelihood of failure.